 8.8 There are many self employed skilled workers in the town.
 These include workers associated with the building trade and farming.
 Hatherleigh hosts farming equipment sales and repair businesses and three motor repair businesses.

 Other businesses

 8.9 Hatherleigh's provision is also benefited by having a veterinary practice and the Doctors pharmacy.
-Financial services include the Post Office, a bank, an insurance brokers and estate agent.
+Financial services include the Post Office, a bank, an insurance brokers, estate agent and fuel station.

 Social Welfare